erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 ### Short Description

-An algorithm that processes and manipulates sequences of characters toaddresse string-related problems.
+An strategy that processes and manipulates sequences of characters toaddresse string-related problems.
 Addresses pattern matching, text processing, and string transformation.
 Example: Finding all occurrences of a word in a document for search functionality.
 Operates by analyzing character sequences, applying pattern matching techniques, and performing string operations efficiently.

 **Key Characteristics:**
 - **Time Complexity**: Varies